Mark Frost: Career

-Frost was a writer for the NBC television series Hill Street Blues.
-He co-created the ABC television series Twin Peaks and On the Air with David Lynch.
+at resolving the murder.
+The show first ended on June 10, 1991; Frost was not involved with the prequel film Twin Peaks: Fire Walk with Me (1992).
+They then developed On the Air, which aired from June 20 to July 4, 1992.
 He co-wrote and directed the film Storyville, co-wrote Fantastic Four (2005) and wrote The Greatest Game Ever Played, based on his 2002 book of the same name.

-His other books on golf are The Match: The Day the Game of Golf Changed Forever, about a 1956 match pitting pros Ben Hogan and Byron Nelson against amateurs Harvie Ward and Ken Venturi, and The Grand Slam, about the 1930 golf season of Bobby Jones.
+He has written several books on golf, including The Match: The Day the Game of Golf Changed Forever, about a 1956 match pitting pros Ben Hogan and Byron Nelson against amateurs Harvie Ward and Ken Venturi, and The Grand Slam, about the 1930 golf season of Bobby Jones.
 His fictional works include The List of Seven, The Six Messiahs, and The Second Objective.

+Frost returned to co-write the third season of Twin Peaks alongside Lynch that aired in 2017.

 Personal life

 Frost has lived in Ojai, California, since 2011 with his wife Lynn and their son, Travis.

 His nephew is Major League Baseball player Lucas Giolito.